 Dr. Biology: Right.
 OK, well, this is serious stuff.
 Now, on Ask A Biologist, I asked three questions of all my scientists.
 And these are...

 Dr. Biology: Yeah, it is, isn't it?
 It's not like you are in competition, but they usually reveal a little bit about yourself.
 The first one is pretty simple one.
 Do you remember when you knew you were going to be a scientist?
 Was there an ‘aha’ moment or was there a spark somewhere?

 Bruce: There were probably lots of moments that from my earliest memories, I like to collect insects.
-I enjoyed looking at wild flowers.
+I enjoyed looking at wildflowers.
 I just absolutely love biology and then that matured to a degree in forestry and working in entomology.
-But if there was one instant, it was reading a paper in scientific American by a man name Carol Williams, son of a southern Baptist preacher who thought he could remove all ants from picnics with a magical golden oil.
+But if there was one instant, it was reading a paper in Scientific American by a man named Carol Williams, son of a southern Baptist preacher who thought he could remove all ants from picnics with a magical golden oil.
 I found his paper really inspiring.
 In a way, I'm still working in the same area.